mitotic/slidoc/README.md

 [NearlyFreeSpeech.net](https://www.nearlyfreespeech.net) are also
 worth considering.

-Concepts: lecture management; index, concepts
+Concepts: lecture management: index, concepts

 Notes: The `--indexed=,ind,` option can be used with null arguments to control generation of index files.